The question of CBD legality is a confusing one – but it doesn’t have to be. We’ve summed up the worldwide legality below. Read more to find out!

 “Is CBD oil legal?”

-The CBD compound works with the body’s naturally existing endocannabinoid system, and CBD supporters claim that CBD has benefits for pain, anxiety, inflammation, insomnia and plenty of other conditions.
+The CBD compound works with the body’s naturally existing endocannabinoid system to deliver a range of benefits for wellness.

 CBD is short for cannabidiol, which is one of two well-known organic compounds within the cannabis plant.
-The plant actually contains over 100 different cannabinoids, but only two specific ones are well known and regularly used.
+The plant actually contains over 100 different cannabinoids, but of these, only two are well-known.

-The first of these is THC, which has psychoactive effects and is a controlled substance in the UK under the Misuse of Drugs Act 1971.
+The first of these is THC, or tetrahydrocannabinol, which has psychoactive effects and is a controlled substance in the UK under the Misuse of Drugs Act 1971.

-The second is CBD, which has no psychoactive effects and is growing in popularity as a natural herbal remedy.
-Both of these compounds interact with cannabinoid receptors in our body’s naturally occurring endocannabinoid system.
+The second is CBD, which has no psychoactive effects, is non-addictive and is growing in popularity as a natural herbal supplement.

 But is CBD oil legal in the UK?